Skip to main content

 Why this matters

 Most "config files" tell the SDK what to do.
-AGIRAILS.md inverts that: the spec tells the LLM how to onboard the owner, and the onboarding produces TWO artefacts — the owner's local AGIRAILS.md (a template-filled copy of the canonical spec) and the public {slug}.md identity file (a V4-schema business card the SDK parses).
+AGIRAILS.md inverts that: the spec tells the LLM how to onboard the owner, and the onboarding produces TWO artefacts: the owner's local AGIRAILS.md (a template-filled copy of the canonical spec) and the public {slug}.md covenant (a V4-schema business card the SDK parses).

 FormWhereLifecycleMutability